 There is some review this week, as well as some new things.
-We'll be getting everybody up to speed on the Web Design Process, Float Based Layouts and CSS Positioning.
+We'll be getting everybody up to speed on the Web Design Process, Flexbox, CSS Positioning and Float Based Layouts(Review).

 - Watch the video on The Web Design and Development Process - Methods and Resources - Duration 19:03

-- If you didn't see it last week, there is also new material on page 399 on wrapping text with CSS shapes, which is pretty cool, although I'm not sure it is being used too much out in the wild...
+- Look at the information in Ch.
+15 of Learning Web Design on CSS shapes, which is pretty cool, although I'm not sure it is being used too much out in the wild...
 Yet.

-- Complete the Bio Page Project(See Week 1)
+- Complete the Bio Page Project

 - Extra credit if you use CSS Shapes on the assignment!

 - Don't forget to validate your assignment by checking the file at: http://validator.w3.org/ Click on Validate File by Upload near the top, and then click the browse button, locate your file, and submit.
 Make any corrections necessary so you get the happy, green, OK message.